gdsfactory/gdsfactory/README.md

 ![logo](https://i.imgur.com/v4wpHpg.png)

-gdsfactory is an EDA (electronics design automation) tool for Silicon Photonic Integrated Circuits It combines a code driven flow (python or YAML) with visualization and simulation plugins.
+GDSfactory is a design automation tool for photonics and analog circuits.

+You can describe your circuits with a code driven flow (python or YAML), verify them (DRC, simulation) and analyze them.

 Multiple Silicon Photonics foundries have gdsfactory PDKs available.
 Talk to your foundry to access their gdsfactory PDK.